RaphaelIT7/gmod-holylib/README.md

 ## pvs
-This module plans to implement multiple PVS related functions.
+This adds a bunch of PVS related functions.

 ### Functions